digilabsmaituq/Difest-2021/README.md

 # Difest-2021
-The Official Repository for DIGIFEST event.
+The Official Repository for DIGIFEST.